Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Plainville

-Supporting pollinators is a municipal and ecological priority.
-Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval resources.
-Avoid pesticide applications during bloom periods and do not use neonicotinoids.
-Design gardens for diverse bloom periods and include larval host plants; avoid double-petal cultivars, which offer less pollen.
-Collaborate with the Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Supporting pollinators is a key component of Plainville’s sustainable gardening initiatives.
+Plant native species such as milkweed (Monarch butterfly host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval food sources.
+Avoid pesticide applications during bloom periods and do not use neonicotinoids, which are harmful to pollinators.
+Design gardens for continuous bloom from spring through fall and include larval host plants.
+Avoid double-petal cultivars, as they offer less pollen.
+Collaborate with organizations like Massachusetts Audubon Society and local pollinator initiatives to enhance habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Plainville